MathiasMonstrey/gloomhaven-rules/README.md

 - The name of the ability (a).
 - An initiative number (b).
 The initiative number of the leading card played determines a player’s order in the initiative of a given round (see Determining Initiative on p.
 18 for more details).
 - The level of the class card (c).
 A character starting at Level 1 can only use their Level 1 cards (or, alternately, Level X cards), but a character gains more powerful cards as they level up to add to their pool of available ability cards.
 - A top action (d) and bottom action (e).
 When the two ability cards are played on a player’s turn, one is used for the top action and the other for the bottom action.
 Note that a single **action** can contain several separate **abilities** (f).
-(See Character Turn on pp. 18–28 for more details on character actions.)
+(See Character Turn on p.
+18–28 for more details on character actions.)

 ---
 **<p align="right"><a name="page8">Page 8</a></p>**